derekwolpert/CalmCloud/README.md

 * `JavaScript`, the project's frontend programing language
 * `Ruby on Rails`, a web application framework used to provide server-side structure for querying and retrieval of data from database
 * `Ruby`, the project's backend programing language
-* `PostgreSQL`, a database system used storage and management of data
+* `PostgreSQL`, a database system used for storage and management of information
 * `Webpack`, a JavaScript bundler to assist with development and production builds
 * `CSS3` and `HTML5`, used to manage the presentation and styling of the project